-Gifted Jawns is a gifting cannabis delivery service operating in Deptford in Gloucester County that is eager to apply for a vertical license and expand.
+Gifted Jawns is a gifting cannabis delivery service operating in Deptford in Gloucester County.
+They are eager to apply for a vertical license and expand.

 “Jawn” is Philadelphia area slang that could mean any place or thing that is desirable, especially a joint.

-While some cannabis delivery companies are focused on serving their immediate geographic area, Gifted Jawns has expanded to cover Central and North Jersey as well as their base in South Jersey.
+Some cannabis delivery companies are focused on serving their immediate geographic area.
+But Gifted Jawns has expanded to cover Central and North Jersey as well as their base in South Jersey.

-Gifted Jawns co-owner, who wished only to be known as Mark, said their drivers are very motivated and eager to see the company expand.
+Gifted Jawns co-owner, who wished only to be known as Mark, said their drivers are very motivated.
+They are eager to see the company expand.

 “A lot of my drivers they’re excited to explore more places in New Jersey,” Mark said.